Session 13/15Page 4/5 Topic B: How to practice contact with parents – relations and arrangements

 1) Set frames from the first day and be firm, instructive, kind and clear: “Welcome to our home.
 I will help you make this visit a good experience so the first thing we do, is that we all sit down in the kitchen, while I make a cup of coffee, you just sit and relax”.
 This shows that you are taking leadership from the first moment, which is necessary if parents are afraid, angry, or very insecure.

 2) Make a time schedule for what is going to happen during the visit and present a practical plan for activities.
 It can be very stressing for all parties just to sit and talk informally without a plan.
 It is much easier to focus on something practical together: “Now, while we drink coffee I will tell you what we are going to do today: first we will bake a cake together so that we can laugh and have a good time with your child.
-Then we have a little break.
-Perhaps you need to have a smoke outside – I can show you where you can smoke.
-Then we take a little walk in the neighbourhood or play a little game.
+Then we have a little break where we might take a little walk in the neighbourhood or play a little game.
 Then we talk about how the child is doing, and I will show you his drawings.
-After that we all say goodbye outside, and he can look forward to your next visit.
-I can drive you to the station if you like”.
+After that we all say goodbye outside, and he can look forward to your next visit”.

-This is talking in an instructive way and kindly showing the parents how you are parenting them: caring, practical activities and showing them how you want them to behave in details.
+This is talking in an instructive and kind way showing the parents how you want them to behave in details.
 Fragile parents have problems with sensing natural limits, so you must be very clear and simple in the way you instruct them about contact.
 For example: “If you want to talk to me on the phone, I am available from (x time to y time) every day.
 If you call outside this period I don’t pick up the phone because I’m working in the house or caring for the children”.